ashutosh1506/e-court/backend/README.md

 - added utils index.js server.js and env
 - added pre hook to check if user has changed password or not and added functions to generate access and refresh tokens
 - Completed Register API for client tested on postman
+- Completed Login API with giving tokens to logged in user

 # Ashu